Fuseiniabdullai502/report-card-generator/README.md

 ### Troubleshooting

-#### "Firebase Admin SDK initialization failed..."
-Error
+#### "Admin features are disabled..." or "PERMISSION_DENIED" Error

-If you see an error message that says **`Firebase Admin SDK initialization failed`** when you try to run the application or use an admin feature, it means your **Admin SDK Credentials are not set up correctly** for your environment.
-The application has shut down or disabled admin features to protect your data.

-This is a **configuration issue**, not a code bug.
+If you see an error message that says **`Admin features are disabled.
+The Firebase Admin SDK failed to initialize...`** when you try to use an admin feature, it means your **Admin SDK Credentials are not set up correctly** for your environment.
+This is a configuration issue, not a code bug.
 To fix it, you must provide the server with secure credentials.

 **To fix this for local development:**